ay-sha/Simon-Says-Game/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---
-Enjoy playing Saymon Says and challenge your memory skills! 🎮
+Enjoy playing Simon Says and challenge your memory skills! 🎮